What Is Editing?

 Is Editing A Trained Profession?

 Yes, editing is a trained profession!
-While there are many “editors” in the marketplace who are not professionally trained, there are many who are professionally trained and have their MFA or an advanced degree to prove it.
+While many “editors” in the marketplace are not professionally trained, many are professionally trained and have their MFA or an advanced degree to prove it.

-These editors have studied for years and honed their craft so they can edit a piece of content correctly and confidently and return a top-of-the-line document.
+These editors have studied for years and honed their craft to edit content correctly and confidently and return a top-of-the-line document.

 Hiring Editors has changed.